orbeon/orbeon-forms-doc/configuration/properties/persistence.md

 <property as="xs:string" name="oxf.fr.persistence.filesystem_bar.directory" value="/path/to/bar_attachments"/>
 ```

+Similarly, you can configure multiple S3 attachment providers.

-### Dynamic base directory configuration
+#### Dynamic base path configuration

-In addition to static paths, you can also use an [AVT](/xforms/attribute-value-templates.md) to dynamically configure the base directory.
-For instance, the following would use a base directory specified by an environment variable:
+In addition to static paths, you can also use an [AVT](/xforms/attribute-value-templates.md) to dynamically configure the base path.
+For instance, the following would use a base path specified by an environment variable:

 ```xml
 <property